Auto Insurance Cancelled Ontario

 Car Insurance Cancelled due to Non Payment Ontario

-Getting cancelled for non-payment of your auto insurance premium is one of the easiest ways to be classified as a high risk driver.
+Getting cancelled for non-payment of your auto insurance premium is one of the easiest ways to be classified as a higher-risk driver.

 The logic is that people, who are delinquent with their payment obligations, or have a history of repeated missed payment or cancellations, are more likely to get into an accident or make a claim.

 Whether you agree with that logic or not, being cancelled for non payment is a definite way to end up in the non-standard auto insurance market.
 Also, if non payment of your car insurance premium is the reason for the auto policy cancellation then you can also bet that your payment options will dwindle in the substandard car insurance market